Legal Choices is run by frontline regulators.

 There are lots of ways we do this.
-It could include restricting how a lawyer can work, or helping someone replace money they have lost because of a lawyer’s actions.
-We can also close down a law firm, or stop someone from being a lawyer altogether.
+It could include restricting how a lawyer can work, or helping someone replace money they lost because of a lawyer’s actions.
+We can close down a law firm or stop someone from being a lawyer altogether.

-We also have information and advice that we can give you about your options, and about what you should expect from lawyers.
+We have information about what you should expect from lawyers.

-The best way to find out more about what we can do is to take a look at our websites.
-You can find out about our names and how to contact us in the ‘contact a legal regulator’ area of this website.
+The best way to find out more about what we can do is to look at our websites.
+See our contact a legal regulator page.

 Things that the regulators can’t do